 CVE-2026-34058: CWE-78: Improper Neutralization of Special Elements used in an OS Command ('OS Command Injection') in coollabsio coolify

-Coolify versions prior to 4.0.0-beta.471 contain an OS command injection vulnerability in the Livewire component Server\Resources.
-The vulnerability arises because certain public methods accept a container ID parameter from the browser without sanitization, which is then interpolated directly into shell commands executed via SSH.
-This allows any authenticated team member to execute arbitrary OS commands on remote servers.
-The issue is fixed in version 4.0.0-beta.471.
+Coolify is an open-source and self-hostable tool for managing servers, applications, and databases.
+Prior to 4.0.0-beta.471, the Livewire component Server\Resources exposes public methods (startUnmanaged, stopUnmanaged, restartUnmanaged) that accept a container ID parameter directly from the browser without any sanitization or escaping.
+This parameter is interpolated directly into shell commands executed via SSH on managed servers, enabling any authenticated team member to execute arbitrary OS commands on remote servers.
+This issue is fixed in version 4.0.0-beta.471.

 AI Analysis